RiledUpCrow/Flier/docs/Action.md

 * `amount` (**required**) is the amount of health added to the Wings.
 Negative values remove health.

-## Autodestruction
+## Suicide

-**`autoDestruction`**

-This Action is an attack which creates an eplosion at player's location.
-The `exploding` option should be set to `true` or it won't work.
-If `suicidal` is set to true, it will damage the player using this Action.
+**`suicide`**

+This action simply kills the player.
+It works only when the player is not falling due to game mechanics.

 ```
-bomb_action:
+self_destruction:
-  type: autoDestruction
+  type: suicide
-  [attack specific settings]
-  power: [positive decimal]
 ```

-* `power` (**required**) is the power of the explosion.
-It doesn't control damage, only the radius of the explosion.

 ## Homing missile

 **`homingMissile`**

-This Action is an attack which shoots a homing projectile.
+This action is an attack which shoots a homing projectile.
 The missile will fly straight at first, and when it finds a target it will fly towards it.
 If it looses its target for some reason, it will fly in circles until its lifetime passes or it finds another target.

 ```
 rocket_action: